moleculerjs/site/source/docs/service.md

 > You can disable version prefixing with the `$noVersionPrefix: true` setting in Service settings.

 ## Settings
 The `settings` property is a store, where you can store every settings/options to your service.
-You can reach it inside the service via `this.settings`.
+You can access it in the service via `this.settings`.

 ```js
 {